 Myth #1: Aging adults are an economic burden.

 There is often this perception that older adults don’t work and drag down the economy.
 In truth, participation in labor in men over 60 is at 35%, which is an increase from 26% in 1996.
 Women are working later in life as well, with participation in the labor force rising from 15% to 25%.
 Many retired adults still contribute to the economy.
 Currently, adults over the age of 50 generate a minimum of $7.1 trillion each year to the economy, this is projected to grow to $13.5 trillion by 2032.
 Furthermore, the Corporation for National and Community Service estimates that volunteers age 55+ contribute about 3.3 billion hours of service to their community each year, with a price tag of $75 billion.
-Individuals over the age of 50 also donate about $100 million dollars each year to charity, a number which composed about 70% of annual charitable donations.
+Individuals over the age of 50 also donate about $100 million dollars each year to charity, which is approximately 70% of annual charitable donations.

 Myth #2: Most aging adults have dementia.